ironhack-miami-webdev-october-2017/lab-javascript-basic-algorithms/README.md

 ### Introduction

-For this Pair-Programming activity we are going to use Repl.it, a JavaScript [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) that runs in the browser.
-We can type javascript code in an editor, and then execute it and see the results in the REPL.
+For this Pair-Programming activity we are going to use a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
+You can fine a REPL that runs in the browser for programming languages as JavaScript in [repl.it](https://repl.it/)

+We could also type JavaScript code in an editor, and then execute it to see the results in the REPL.

 Ready to start?